jimshowalter/architecture-enforcer/README.md

 1. Create a war file for your project.
 This is necessary even if your project isn't deployed as a war, because pf-CDA requires a war (or at least works best when pointed at a war).

 1. Sync and build this project.
 Ignore "[WARNING] The POM for org.apache.bcel:bcel:jar:6.3.PR1 is missing, no dependency information available" and "[WARNING] Classes in bundle 'Architecture Enforcer' do no [sic] match with execution data.
 For report generation the same class files must be used as at runtime".
+We're working on fixing those warnings (and welcome your help, if you know how to make them go away).

-1. Verify that the project works, by running this command (adjusted for your environment):
+1. Verify that the project works, by running this command in the target directory (adjusted for your environment):

 java -jar architecture-enforcer-1.0-SNAPSHOT.jar /path/to/architecture-enforcer/src/test/resources/SampleTarget2.yaml /path/to/architecture-enforcer/target/test-classes/architecture-enforcer-sample-1.0-SNAPSHOT.war /path/to/architecture-enforcer/target -i/path/to/architecture-enforcer/target/test-classes/SampleIgnores.txt